Otic Barotrauma

 Otic barotrauma is ear pain or damage to the tympanic membrane caused by rapid changes in environmental pressure.

-To maintain equal pressure on both sides of the tympanic membrane, gas must move freely between the nasopharynx and middle ear.
+To maintain equal pressure on both sides of the tympanic membrane, gas (air) must be able to move freely between the nasopharynx and middle ear (1).
 When an upper respiratory infection, allergy, or other mechanism interferes with eustachian tube function during changes in environmental pressure, the pressure in the middle ear either falls below ambient pressure, causing retraction of the tympanic membrane, or rises above it, causing bulging.
 With negative middle ear pressure, a transudate of fluid may form in the middle ear.
 As the pressure differential increases, ecchymosis and subepithelial hematoma may develop in the mucous membrane of the middle ear and the tympanic membrane.
 A very large pressure differential may cause bleeding into the middle ear, tympanic membrane rupture, and the development of a perilymph fistula through the oval or round window of the inner ear.

-Symptoms of otic barotrauma are severe pain, conductive hearing loss, and, if there is a perilymph fistula, sensorineural hearing loss and/or vertigo.
-Symptoms usually worsen during a rapid increase in external environmental pressure, such as a rapid ascent (eg, during scuba diving) or descent (eg, during air travel or sky diving).
+Causes of barotrauma to the ear include a sudden or rapid change in external environmental pressure, such as an explosion (blast injury), rapid ascent (eg, during scuba diving) or descent (eg, during air travel or sky diving).
 Sensorineural hearing loss or vertigo during descent suggests the development of a perilymph fistula; the same symptoms during ascent from a deep-sea dive can suggest an air bubble formation in the inner ear.

 Treatment of Otic Barotrauma